SpenceKonde/megaTinyCore/megaavr/libraries/EEPROM/README.md

 ## What is the EEPROM library?

-Th EEPROM library provides an easy to use interface to interact with the internal non-volatile storage found in AVR based Arduino boards.
+The EEPROM library provides an easy to use interface to interact with the internal non-volatile storage found in AVR based Arduino boards.
 This version provides support for the tinyAVR 0/1/2-series, the megaAVR 0-series, and the AVR Dx-series, and is expected to work with the upcoming AVR Ex-series without modification.

 It can be used exactly like the one included with the standard Arduino AVR core.